flueke/mvme/doc/sphinx/source/analysis.rst

 the boolean result of evaluating the condition.
 Each condition can be applied to multiple operators and/or data sinks.
-Multiple conditions can be applied to the same object in which case the **logical AND** of all condition outputs is used to decide whether the object should be run or skipped.
+Multiple conditions can be applied to the same object in which case the **logical AND** of all condition outputs is used to decide whether the operator should be run.

 .. _analysis-sources: